 Terminal A serves domestic flights and handles airlines including JetBlue, United Express (regional operations), Air Canada, and several other carriers.
 Parts of Terminal A were recently renovated with updated facilities and a more modern layout.

-Smoking areas: Outdoor designated zones are available at both the arrivals level (ground floor) and the departures level (upper floor).
+Smoking areas: Outdoor designated areas are available at both the arrivals level (ground floor) and the departures level (upper floor).
 Look for marked smoking areas at least 25 feet from the entrance doors.
 There are roughly 3 designated spots around Terminal A.

 Post-security smoking: None.
 There is no way to smoke after clearing TSA in Terminal A. You must exit to the landside outdoor areas.